 Notes and Takeaways from How will you measure your life?

 Why I read it: I rediscovered this article as part of my research on regret minimization.
-I was also reminded of it last month due to the author’s passing.
 I’ve followed Clayton Christensen’s work for years and will continue to revisit it over the rest of my life.
-I also loved watching his son, Matt Christensen, play basketball when he played for the Duke Blue Devils.
+I also enjoyed watching his son, Matt Christensen, play basketball when he played for the Duke Blue Devils.
 He was a beast.
 Here are my notes from a timeless article.

 Read the original article or scroll down for my notes.